Azure/azure-sdk-for-js/sdk/core/abort-controller/README.md

-# Azure Core Aborter library for JS
+# Azure Abort Controller library for JS

-`Aborter` is used by the Azure SDK for JavaScript to abort pending work based on timeouts or other signals. `Aborter` is compatible with the `AbortSignal` used by the `fetch` API built into modern browsers.
+`AborterController` is used by the Azure SDK for JavaScript to abort pending work based on timeouts or other signals.
+`AbortSignal` is compatible with the `AbortSignal` used by the `fetch` API built into modern browsers.

 ## Getting started